jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Principles

-In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to improve performance with clever reductionism by starting with small proactive actions, setting clear limits, identifying the essentials, simplifying your work, eliminating the unnecessary, and staying focused on the vision.
+In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to improve performance by starting with small proactive actions, setting clear limits, identifying the essentials, simplifying your work, eliminating the unnecessary, and staying focused on the vision.

 1. Start small
 2. Set clear limits